beautybird/GateKeeper-Client-Server-Integrity-Layer/README.md

 And other newr sophisticated attacks will be handled by the GateKeeper .

-Every 15 minutes the checke automatically will run against threats .
+Every 15 minutes the checks automatically will run against threats .

 ## Invocation